saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 In the following configuration, there are 2 lifecycle rules:

-- rule "123456" permanently deletes all objects prefixed "old" 30 days after their creation
+- The rule "123456" permanently deletes all objects prefixed "old" 30 days after their creation.
-- rule "456789" permanently deletes all objects prefixed "old/logs" 65 days after their creation
+- The rule "456789" permanently deletes all objects prefixed "old/logs" 65 days after their creation.

 The same set of objects are eligible to both lifecycle rule.
-In this case, the first rule will apply after 30 days and the second rule will then be ignored because the objects will have been removed already.
+In this case, the first rule will apply after 30 days and the second rule will then be ignored because the objects will have already been removed.

 ```JSON
 {